 Prof Malcolm Evans and Dr Elina Steinerte of the Human Rights Implementation Centre together with Ms Mary Murphy and Ms Saule Mektepbayeva of Penal Reform International hosted a side event during the Human Dimension meeting organized by OSCE-ODIHR on 29 September 2009 in Warsaw, Poland.
-The presentation, 'National Human Rights Institutions in the OSCE area and the Optional Protocol to the UN Convention Against Torture' is available here in English (340kb) and Russian (470kb).
+The presentation, 'National Human Rights Institutions in the OSCE area and the Optional Protocol to the UN Convention Against Torture' is available here in English (PDF, 340kB) and Rus (PDF, 470kB) sian (PDF, 470kB).
 The event was well attended by the representatives of governments, national human rights institutions, national preventive mechanisms, NGOs as well as OSCE field missions.

 11 September 2009

 Professor Malcolm Evans has been appointed to the United Nations Sub-Committee on the Prevention of Torture.
 Further information.

 Prof Rachel Murray and Dr Elina Steinerte were asked to review the draft Law of May 2009 on Amendments to the Law on Protector of Human Rights and Freedoms of Montenegro in the light of the obligations arising to Montenegro pursuant to the provisions of the Optional Protocol to the United Nations Convention against Torture (OPCAT).
 Their comments (PDF, 102kB) were submitted to Mr Crnovrsanin, the Ombudsman of Montenegro.

 19 August 2009